TheOdinProject/curriculum/foundations/introduction/how_this_course_will_work.md

 ### Additional resources

 This section contains helpful links to related content.
 It isn’t required, so consider it supplemental.

+There are several online platforms where you can practice coding exercises to improve your programming skills.
+Here are some popular ones:

+LeetCode (https://leetcode.com/): LeetCode is a widely used platform that offers a large collection of coding challenges.
+Problems cover a variety of topics and difficulty levels.
+LeetCode also provides a discussion forum where users can share solutions and discuss different approaches.

+HackerRank (https://www.hackerrank.com/): HackerRank is another popular platform that provides coding challenges in various domains such as algorithms, data structures, artificial intelligence, databases, and more.
+It also hosts coding competitions and offers interview preparation kits.

+CodeSignal (https://codesignal.com/): CodeSignal focuses on competitive programming and interview preparation.
+It includes a wide range of coding challenges and also offers a feature called Interview Practice, specifically designed for job interviews.

+Codewars (https://www.codewars.com/): Codewars is a platform that allows users to train on coding challenges called kata.
+Users can solve katas created by the community and improve their skills by reviewing and discussing solutions.

+Exercism (https://exercism.io/): Exercism provides coding exercises in various programming languages.
+The platform encourages users to solve problems and then receive feedback from mentors to improve their solutions.

+TopCoder (https://www.topcoder.com/): TopCoder is known for hosting competitive programming contests.
+It offers a variety of algorithmic challenges and competitions, allowing users to improve their problem-solving skills.

+GeeksforGeeks (https://www.geeksforgeeks.org/): GeeksforGeeks is a platform that not only provides coding challenges but also offers tutorials and articles on various computer science topics.
+It is a valuable resource for both learning and practicing coding.

+Project Euler (https://projecteuler.net/): Project Euler focuses on mathematical and computational problems.
+It's a great platform for those interested in combining programming with mathematical challenges.

 - It looks like this lesson doesn't have any additional resources yet.
 Help us expand this section by contributing to our curriculum.